Cryptosporidia are obligate, intracellular coccidian protozoa that replicate in small-bowel epithelial cells of a vertebrate host.

-Diagnose using enzyme immunoassay for fecal Cryptosporidium antigen; microscopic stool examination is less accurate and requires specialized techniques (eg, phase-contrast microscopy, acid-fast staining).
+Diagnose using enzyme immunoassay for fecal Cryptosporidium antigen and microscopic stool examination; the latter is less sensitive and requires specialized techniques (eg, phase-contrast microscopy, acid-fast staining).

 For people without AIDS, use nitazoxanide if symptoms persist.

-Treat people with AIDS with ART and high doses of nitazoxanide; symptoms may abate when the immune system improves with ART.
+Treat people with AIDS with ART; symptoms may abate when the immune system improves with ART.

 Nitazoxanide can improve symptoms but does not cure infection in persons with AIDS.